mitre-attack/mitreattack-python/mitreattack/navlayers/README.md

 ## to_excel.py
 to_excel.py provides the ToExcel class, which is a way to export an existing layer file as an Excel spreadsheet.
 The ToExcel class has an optional parameter for the initialization function, that tells the exporter what data source to use when building the output matrix.
-Valid options include using live data from cti-taxii.mitre.org or using a local STIX bundle.
+Valid options include using live data from cti-taxii.mitre.org, using a local STIX bundle, or retrieving data from a ATT&CK Workbench instance.

 ##### ToExcel()
 ```python
 x = ToExcel(domain='enterprise', source='taxii', resource=None)
 ```
-The ToExcel constructor takes domain, server, and local arguments during instantiation.
+The ToExcel constructor takes domain, server, and resource arguments during instantiation.
 The domain can be either `enterprise` or `mobile`, and can be pulled directly from a layer file as `layer.domain`.
 The source argument tells the matrix generation tool which data source to use when building the matrix. `taxii` indicates that the tool should utilize the official ATT&CK Taxii Server (`cti-taxii`) when building the matrix, while the `local` option indicates that it should use a local bundle, and the `remote` option indicates that it should utilize a remote ATT&CK Workbench instance.
 The `resource` argument is only required if the source is set to `local`, in which case it should be a path to a local stix bundle, or if the source is set to `remote`, in which case it should be the url of a ATT&CK workbench instance.

 ##### .to_xlsx() Method